cloudquery/cloudquery/website/pages/docs/glossary/what-is-cspm.md

+---
+title: What is CSPM?
+description: Learn about Cloud Security Posture Management.
+---

 # What is CSPM?

 Cloud Security Posture Management (CSPM) refers to the set of processes, tools, and technologies used to manage and monitor the security posture of cloud-based infrastructure and applications.